MarcosNicolau/widdershins-docusaurus/README.md

 ## How to install it

 1. Clone the repo: `git clone https://github.com/MarcosNicolau/widdershins-docusaurus`
+2. Install deps: `npm install`
-2. Install it globally: `npm install -g .`
+3. Install it globally: `npm install -g .`
-3. Verify it works: `widdershins --version`.
+4. Verify it works: `widdershins --version`.

 ## widdershins